jlangch/venice/doc/readme/dev-tools.md

 ## VSCodium

-Documentation and download at: [VSCodium](https://vscodium.com/)

-VSCodium pros:
+[VSCodium](https://vscodium.com/) is a community-driven, fully open-source project derived from the VS Code source code.

+5 reason to choose VSCodium:

     1. VSCodium is fully open-source
     2. VSCodium looks and works exactly like VS Code
     3. VSCodium doesn’t have proprietary extensions
-    4. VSCodium doesn’t track your activity
+    4. VSCodium doesn’t track your activity (disabled telemetry by default)
     5. VSCodium supports VS Code extensions

+VSCodium uses [Open VSX Registry](https://open-vsx.org/) as its marketplace.

+### Tips to start with

 **Adjust VSCodium "settings.json" to support Venice files**